Marine Field Station (MFS)

-The Marine Field Station is a facility of the School of Natural Sciences and Mathematics at Stockton University.
-The Field Station is used as a teaching and research destination for numerous NAMS' academic programs, including foremost the marine science program, as well as biology, environmental studies, geology, and the professional science masters program.
+The Marine Field Station (MFS) is a facility of the School of Natural Sciences and Mathematics at Stockton University and a member laboratory of the University National Oceanographic Laboratory System (UNOLS).
+The MFS is used as a teaching and research destination for NAMS' academic programs, including foremost the marine science program, as well as biology, environmental studies, geology, and the coastal zone management program.

-Located only 15 minutes from campus on an eight-acre waterfront site in the Jacques Cousteau National Estuarine Research Reserve, the Marine Field Station makes available the facilities, research vessels, sampling equipment, and staff to provide Stockton students with hands-on learning experiences in a marine environment second to none.
-The Field Station is also home to the University’s Coastal Research Center, a grant and contract-funded research organization focusing on many of New Jersey’s coastal zone issues.
-Both the Marine Field Station and the Coastal Research Center provide research and work opportunities for students.
+The MFS in Port Republic is on an eight-acre waterfront site in the Jacques Cousteau National Estuarine Research Reserve and only 15 minutes from the Galloway campus and 30 minutes from the Atlantic City campus.
+The MFS makes available the facilities, research vessels, sampling equipment, and staff to provide Stockton students with hands-on learning experiences in a marine environment second to none.
+The MFS is also home to the University’s Coastal Research Center, a grant and contract-funded research organization focusing on many of New Jersey’s coastal zone issues.
+Both the MFS and the Coastal Research Center provide research and work opportunities for students.

-The location of the Field Station within the Mullica River-Great Bay estuary is central to its offerings; only 7 miles from the Atlantic Ocean and minutes from appropriate estuarine sites.
-The Field Station offers teaching and research laboratories, research vessels, marine sampling equipment, general-use laboratory equipment, and a fleet marine technology instrumentation including a remotely operated vehicle, side scan sonar, multibeam sonar, acoustic doppler current profilers, and a magnetometer.
+The location of the MFS within the Mullica River-Great Bay estuary is central to its offerings; only 7 miles from the Atlantic Ocean and minutes from appropriate estuarine sites.

 Stockton University values diversity and seeks to promote access to educational opportunities by providing reasonable accommodations to qualified students with disabilities to allow for participation in the University’s educational programs and activities.
 Information on accommodations can be found here.